maddisondesigns/Quark/readme.txt

 == Changelog ==

 = 1.2.6 =
+- Updated normalize.css to v2.1.3
+- Updated Font Awesome icon font to v4.0.0 (incl. renaming font classes as per their new naming convention)
+- Removed Font Awesome More font as it's now outdated and no longer needed
+- Removed minimum-scale & maximum-scale from viewport meta tag
-- Removed extra period from blockquote style.
+- Fixed extra period in blockquote style.
 Props @angeliquejw
-- Removed minimum-scale & maximum-scale from viewport meta tag
 - Fixed 'Skip to main content' accessibility link
 - Added extra theme option to allow social media links to open in another browser tab/window
+- Added extra social media profiles in the theme options for Dribbble, Tumblr, Bitbucket and Foursquare
 - Added check for 'Comment author must fill out name and e-mail' setting when validating comments

 = 1.2.5 =